AlejandroSherman/Rshell/README.md

 * `Command() : Base()` + `Command(string, vector<string> ) : Base()`: command constructors
 * On construction the command is passed in as a string, and the arguments are passed in as a vector of strings
 * `execute()` : creates a fork and attempts to execute the command, if succeeds returns true, and returns false otherwise
+* `getPath()` : the command class is the only one that is intended to use the this function, simply returns the "command" of a command object to allow for input and output redirection
 * `parsing(string)` : inherited from the base class

 ### connector.h